-Last Monday, I attended the memorial service for my cousin Deanna.
+Dear One, a couple of years ago, I attended the memorial service for my cousin Deanna.
 She was three years older than me.
-When I heard of her death, I tried to draw up the memories we shared, but to my dismay, the search brought up very little, so little?
+When I heard of her death, I tried to draw up the memories we shared, but to my dismay, the search brought up very little.
+So little?
+Really?
 Hadn’t we shared many childhood days together?
-I could remember that we laughed a lot.
+I remember that we laughed a lot.
 Perhaps I was too young to make lasting memories, or maybe we just didn’t do much that was memorable?

 I searched further.
-I remembered ice skating with her, and siblings, on a low-lying pond west of her home.
-And I remembered using a chamber pot.
+I remembered ice skating with her, and her siblings, on a low-lying pond west of her home.
+I remembered using a chamber pot for the first time.
 Aunt Ethel, Deanna’s mother, did not want her kids to have to trek to the outhouse in the middle of the night, so she provided the nasty, but considerate, in-house option.

 The chamber pot comically reminded me of what my mother had once said.
 Our family, while in transition from Dearborn to McBain in the early 50’s, rented a home with an outhouse.
 The little town had few rental options.
 Mom said, “My sister (Aunt Ethel) may allow a chamber pot, but there will be no such thing in this house.”
 And there wasn’t.
 That led me to a not-so-sweet, but lasting memory, the intense cold of the wooden, outhouse seat in the middle of winter.
 Brrrrr.

-Thoughts of Mom, took me to a conversation I had written down after having had asked her how she faced the life to death parade of her parents, siblings, other relatives and countless friends.
+Thoughts of Mom, took me to a conversation I had written down after having asked Mother how she had faced the life to death parade of her parents, siblings, other relatives and countless friends.

 As a kid, I remembered the morning of that call.
 I was at the kitchen sink, when Mom picked up the receiver near the dining room table.
 Although Grandma was a quiet and reserved woman, her phone voice could always be heard across the room.
 I clearly heard, in a factual tone, “Pa’s gone.”
 With those words, my mother went out the backdoor, next door to the house that would thereafter be known as Grandma’s house.
 I did not follow Mom.
 I was devastated.

-She continued, “One winter day, my (younger) brother, your Uncle Leon, and I were visiting our neighbors, the Fox’s, when Bob Fox came up from the barn screaming, “I’m dying.
+Mother continued, “One winter day, my younger brother, your Uncle Leon, and I were visiting our neighbors, the Fox’s, when Bob Fox came up from the barn.
+He was screaming, “I’m dying.
 I’m dying.
 God help me I’m dying.”
 Leon and I took off on the run, without our coats to tell Pa to run to town to get the doctor, but when we got to the house it was empty.
 Some of my brothers had heard the screams, and they had already left for help.
 Mr. Fox laid in bed a few hours and then died.
 People thought it was his heart.”

 Mom sighed, and added, “The funerals your dad and I attend now don’t have a lot of tears.
 The people that are passing have lived their lives out and it is sad, but it isn’t terrible.
 One of these days, well, one of these…. days … a… a… and… You will handle it.
 Death is a part of life, you can’t have one without the other.”